SanthoshAshokkumar/storytime/readme.md

 The extension as a minimum requires three dimensions these are:

+####Dimensions
-1) An Event Name - Required
+1. An Event Name - Required
-2) Event Start Date - Required
+2. Event Start Date - Required
-3) Event End Date - Required
+3. Event End Date - Required

 (Event start and end date could be the same thing)